Welcome To The

 Once you pass the next light you are actually on Rt.108 East.
 Take Rt.
 108

-2 miles and turn left on Mullinix Mill Rd.
+and turn left on Mullinix Mill Rd.
 Take Mullinix Mil

 Rd.
 1 1/2 miles and turn left into the driveway.